dmikey/yobidashi/README.md

 yobidashi
 =========

-A Micro JavaScript Pub Sub Utility for the Browser.
+A Standalone Micro JavaScript Pub Sub Utility for the Browser.

 * does not build or manage a que
 * subs need to be established to listen before pubs are emitted.